ESutton567/pands-project/README.md

 ax[3].set_ylabel("Sepal Width", weight='bold')
 ~~~

-* Apply a tight layout to automatically adjust the subplots to fit in the fugure area<sup>27</sup>
+* Apply a tight layout to automatically adjust the subplots to fit in the figure area<sup>27</sup>
 ~~~
 plt.tight_layout()
 ~~~